 That translation encompasses the sixth and tenth commandments.

-The next translation is not quite as secure, but it is within the realm of possibilities:
+The next translation is not quite as secure, but in context it is within the realm of possibilities:

 “Everyone who continually looks at a wife with the purpose of coveting her has already committed adultery in his heart.”